Introduction

 The College is unable to reimburse the fair market value of an airline ticket purchased with the traveler’s frequent flyer miles.

-The College purchasing policy requires approval of purchase orders and/or invoices prior to issuing payment.
+The College purchasing policy requires approval of purchase orders, stipends and/or invoices prior to issuing payment.
 Additionally, any contract involving the College with a total value exceeding $25,000 should also be subject to review by the Vice President for Business and Finance in addition to relevant department approval.
-Any purchase of hardware or software or contracts involving access to data must be reviewed by the Associate Vice President, IS and Chief Information Officer.
+Any purchase of hardware or software or contracts involving access to data must be reviewed by the Associate Vice President, IS and the Chief Information Officer.

 For example, a contract for the period from July 2023 through June 2028 has an annual cost of $15,000.
 The total cost for all 5 years is $75,000.
 An individual with an approval limit of at least $75,000 is required to review and approve the contract in addition to the Vice President for Business and Finance.